smcclab/smc-course/_assessments/04-lens-performance.md

 ### Place

-All concerts will take place at **Llewellyn Hall, ANU School of Music, Building 100**.
+All concerts will take place at the **[Big Band Room 1.55](https://studentvip.com.au/anu/main/maps/140822)**, **[Peter Karmel Building 121](https://studentvip.com.au/anu/main/maps/140745)**.

 ### Date and Time

-Concerts are on June 2, 5, 6.
+Concerts are on May 28, 29, 30.
+Specific group times will be arranged by Week 10.

+{% comment %}
 The time for your group is in the following table:

 | **Date** | **Concert Time** | **Group** | **Group Name**       | **Arrival Time** | **Tutor** |
 |----------|----------|-----------|----------------------|-------------|-----------|